Nicolo Schiro: 1920s and Prohibition

 Several Schiro gangsters became mafia bosses in other cities – Frank Lanza in San Francisco, Stefano Magaddino in Buffalo, and Gaspare Messina in New England.
 Schiro was also close to future Los Angeles boss, Nick Licata.

 In April 1921, Schiro admitted Nicola Gentile into his gang in order to protect Gentile from capo dei capi Salvatore D'Aquila as a show of Schiro's independence from D'Aquila.

 Schiro gangster, Giovanni Battista Dibella was arrested (under the alias Piazza) on July 14, 1921, when over $100,000 worth of whiskey and numerous forged medicinal liquor permits were seized during a raid by Prohibition agents Izzy Einstein and Moe Smith at Dibella's olive oil warehouse in Brooklyn.
 Schiro had been a witness at Dibella's wedding in 1912.
-On September 12, 1922, Dibella's brother, Salvatore, was arrested and later convicted (also under the alias Piazza) of killing 17 year-old Gutman Diamond, a messenger for Western Union, while shooting at another bootlegger.

-Counterfeit money and racial attack
+Counterfeit money

 On August 2, 1922, Secret Service agents arrested Schiro gangster Benjamin Gallo, along with four others, for operating a sophisticated counterfeiting plant at a bakery on Rockaway Avenue in Brooklyn.
-There agents found dyes, presses, paper, and hundreds of dollars worth of counterfeit $5, $10, and $20 bills; along with an illicit alcohol still.
+There agents found dyes, presses, paper, and hundreds of dollars' worth of counterfeit $5, $10, and $20 bills, along with an illicit alcohol still.

-Six days later, a banquet was held at Benjamin Gallo's restaurant in Brooklyn.
-An African American named George Mendes went to the banquet and sat by the door.
-After several minutes Mendes was approached and told "You're liable to get the Ku Klux Klan treatment for obstinate colored folks."
-Mendes pointed out that he had bought a ticket to the banquet and was entitled to a seat.
-He was then stabbed and beaten by Gallo and a crowd of banquet diners.
-Mendes survived and was taken to a hospital.
-Gallo was arrested again for the attack.

 Bootlegging and immigration fraud

-Future boss Joseph Bonanno illegally immigrated to the U.S. during the mid-1920s, soon joining the Schiro gang and becoming a protege of Salvatore Maranzano.
+Future boss Joseph Bonanno illegally immigrated to the U.S. during the mid-1920s, soon joining the Schiro gang as a protege of Salvatore Maranzano.
 In his autobiography, Bonanno writes he thought Schiro was "a compliant fellow with little backbone" and "extremely reluctant to ruffle anyone".
 Bonanno's second cousin, Vito Bonventre, remained a leader within Schiro's gang following his arrest and release during the "Good Killers" affair.
-During Prohibition, Bonventre developed a widespread bootlegging operation with Bonanno recalling "Next to Schiro, Bonventre was probably the most wealthy" of the gang.
+During Prohibition, Bonventre developed a widespread bootlegging operation with Bonanno recalling "Next to Schiro, Bonventre was probably the most wealthy" of the crime family.

-Salvatore Maranzano, a Castellammare del Golfo-born son-in-law of a Sicilian mafia boss in Trapani, joined the Schiro gang in the mid-1920s.
-He helped it create an extensive bootlegging network in Dutchess County, New York, along with a ring providing fraudulent immigration and naturalization documents to Italians smuggled into the United States.
+Maranzano, a Castellammare del Golfo-born son-in-law of a Sicilian mafia boss in Trapani, had joined the Schiro mafia clan in the mid-1920s and helped it create an extensive bootlegging network in Dutchess County, New York, along with a ring providing fraudulent immigration and naturalization documents to Italians smuggled into the United States.